sashadev-sky/Url-Shortner/README.md

   - Using the `created_at` column to interact with Time objects
 - `ActiveModel::EachValidator`
   - custom url validation
+- client-side email validation
 - `rails runner`: loads the Rails environment for us, so we'll be able to use classes without requiring them explicitly.
 It also connects to the DB so we can query tables
-- creating a Rake task
+- creating a `Rake task`